AdobeDocs/commerce-frontend-core/src/pages/ui-components/mass-actions.md

 ---
-group: ui-components-guide
-title: MassActions component
+title: MassActions component | Commerce Frontend Development
+decsription:
 ---

+# MassActions component

 The MassActions component allows performing actions with multiple selected items.
 Must be a child of the [Listing component](listing-grid.html).